-As can be seen, circulation has consistently risen since the 1985 / 86 academic year:
+As can be seen, circulation has consistently risen since the 1985 / 86 academic year, peaking in the most recent academic year:

-Current Periodical and Microforms
+Current Periodicals and Microforms

-The use of current periodicals has declined, due primarily to the availability of full text journals on the World Wide Web.
+The use of current periodicals has declined, due primarily to the availability of full text journals through subscription to databases on the World Wide Web.
+With this in mind, the Library has begun cancelling journal subscriptions for many of those items which are available in full text online.
 To gain access to these databases, the Library and/or CUNY pays annual fees.
 The following charts show the use of current periodicals and microforms:

-The decline can be seen more clearly in the following chart:
+The decline can be seen more clearly in the following table: